 It’s no secret – NYC’s subway is in crisis.
 NY is always stuck in traffic.
 NY’s highways are a chief source of pollution and misery.
 Politicians blame bikes for car-caused congestion.
 And none of it’s getting any better.
 So how do we fix it?

-Introducing the New York-area Transportation Improvement Plan (NYTIP)!
+Introducing the New York Transportation Improvement Plan (NYTIP)!